-The Helen L. Greathouse Children's Center is accredited by the National Association for the Education of Young Children.
 The center exists for two purposes: service and teacher training.
-The service function is met by providing a high quality child care program for children ages 24 months to five years.
+The service function is met by providing a high quality child care program for children ages 4 months through five years.
 The center hours of operation are 7:30 a.m. to 5:30 p.m., Monday through Friday.
 This service function is also met by providing a model early childhood education program for the children, families, and early childhood professionals of the Midland community.
 The Children's Center serves as a training site for students to practice teaching young children.
 The overall goal of the Children's Center is to help the children develop the competence to function in a changing world.
 Those interested in enrolling children in the center should contact the Director of the Children's Center for scheduling and fee information at (432) 685-4573.